-- An ACT composite score of 20 or an SAT composite score of 1030-1050.
-Applicants must request that scores be sent to Martin Luther College directly from ACT/SAT.
-The ACT test should include the ACT Writing Test.
-The ACT code number for Martin Luther College is 2127 and the SAT code number for Martin Luther College is 6435. - A high school diploma awarded on the basis of a minimum cumulative GPA of 2.50 figured on a minimum of 14 academic credits earned according to the following schedule.
+- 1. A high school diploma awarded on the basis of a minimum cumulative GPA of 2.50 figured on a minimum of 14 academic credits earned according to the following schedule.

-English - 4 credits
+- English 4 credits

-Laboratory Science - 3 credits
+- Laboratory Science 3 credits

-One credit in laboratory-based biology; one credit in laboratory-based chemistry or physics, one credit from any area of science (with or without laboratory experience).
+- One credit in laboratory-based biology; one credit in laboratory-based chemistry or physics, one credit from any area of science (with or without laboratory experience).

-Mathematics - 3 credits
+- Mathematics 3 credits

-(Algebra I, Algebra II, and Geometry or higher mathematics)
+- (Algebra I, Algebra II, and Geometry or higher mathematics)

-Students with an ACT mathematics score of 17/SAT of 470 or lower are required to complete MTH0002 Developmental Mathematics before enrolling in any other mathematics courses.
-Developmental Mathematics does not fulfill any of the mathematics requirements for graduation.

-Social Studies - 2 credits
+- Social Studies 2 credits

-Academic Electives - 2 credits
+- Academic Electives 2 credits